techcultivation/docs/background-research/donations-and-tax-deductibility.md

 beneficiary.

-We might want to become a partner, until we have built our own "transnational giving network" toghether with other non-profits of the Free Software world.
+We might want to become a partner, until we have built our own "transnational giving network" together with other non-profits of the Free Software world.

 Even just to find out how they do it, it's worth getting in touch.
 They